Agoric/documentation/main/smart-contracts-tutorials/guess-multiple.md

 The contract is now setup, like it was in the previous step.
 Let's now share the player invite with the game player:
 ```
 handoff = home.handoff
-board = handoff~.createBoard("guess37 game")
+board = handoff~.createBoard("guess game")
 board~.addEntry("invite", playerInvite)
 ```

-Then, the contract installer would communicate to the game player that a board called `guess37 game` with an entry called `invite` is available for them to retrieve the invite
+Then, the contract installer would communicate to the game player that a board called `guess game` with an entry called `invite` is available for them to retrieve the invite
 This communication would happen out-of-band.
 Maybe via email, Mastodon DM, SMS, hand-written note; whatever is best suited to share these secrets

 `handoff` is a convenience [provided by ERTP](https://github.com/Agoric/ERTP/blob/master/more/handoff/handoff.js) and exposed publicly so that people can securely share secrets and capabilities via the blockchain